 In May 2019, our sponsor purchased an aggregate of 8,625,000 shares of our founder shares for an aggregate purchase price of \$25,000, or approximately \$0.003 per share.
 Our Class B common stock will automatically convert into shares of Class A common stock, on a one-for-one basis, upon the completion of a business combination.
 On June 7, 2019, we effected a stock dividend at one-third of one share of Class B common stock for each outstanding share of Class B common stock, resulting in an aggregate of 11,500,000 founder shares outstanding.
-On June 26, 2019, we effected a further stock dividend of one-half of a share of Class B common stock for each outstanding share of Class B common stock for each outstanding share of Class B common stock for each outstanding share of Class B common stock for each outstanding share of Class B common stock for each outstanding share of Class B common stock for each outstanding share of Class B common stock for each outstanding share of Class B common stock for each outstanding share of Class B common stock for each outstanding share of Class B common stock for each outstanding share of Class B common stock for each outstanding share of Class B common stock for each outstanding share of Class B common stock for each outstanding share of Class B common stock is a substantial of the stock dividends.
+On June 26, 2019, we effected a further stock dividend of one-half of a share of Class B common stock for each outstanding share of Class B common stock, resulting in our sponsor holding an aggregate of 17,250,000 founder Shares.
+All share and per-share amounts have been retroactively restated to reflect the stock dividends.
 The number of founder shares issued was determined based on the expectation that the founder shares would represent 20% of the outstanding shares of common stock upon the completion of the IPO.
 The founder shares will be worthless if we do not complete an initial business combination.